bitrix24/b24restdocs/api-reference/landing/embedding/knowledge-base/landing-site-unbinding-from-menu.md

 >
 > Who can execute the method: any user

 The method `landing.site.unbindingFromMenu` removes the Knowledge Base binding from the menu.
-Read access to the Knowledge Base is required.
+The Knowledge Base must have read access.

 ## Parameters